 - pinch ground nutmeg

-- 1 ¼ cup freshly grated parmesan cheese
+- 1 ¼ cups freshly grated parmesan cheese

 Instructions

 - Before beginning the alfredo sauce, be sure the noodles are boiling.
-The sauce comes together quickly, so you will want to make sure your pasta is cooked and ready to toss with the sauce.
+The sauce comes together quickly, so you will want to make sure your pasta is cooked and ready to toss with the sauce.12 ounces gluten-free fettuccine noodles

 - Place the butter, heavy cream, softened cream cheese, garlic, salt, pepper, and nutmeg in a medium saucepan.
-Cook over medium heat, whisking until the butter and cream cheese melts.
+Cook over medium heat, whisking until the butter and cream cheese melts.6 tablespoons butter, 1 cup + 2 tablespoons heavy cream, 3 ounces cream cheese, 1 clove garlic, ¼ teaspoon salt, pinch ground pepper, pinch ground nutmeg

 - Add the grated parmesan cheese and whisk until smooth.
-Reduce the heat to medium-low and simmer for 3-5 minutes, or until it starts to thicken.
+Reduce the heat to medium-low and simmer for 3-5 minutes, or until it starts to thicken.1 ¼ cups freshly grated parmesan cheese

 - Pour over the cooked and drained pasta, tossing to combine.
 Serve immediately.